jianzhi-1/worthy/README.md

 cd realtime-backend
 npm start
 ```
-You can check the successful running of the backend by going to: `http://localhost:3000`
+You can check the successful running of the backend by going to: `http://localhost:3000`.
+Note that to run this successfully, you may have to enable some Chrome permissions (microphone access and `Insecure origins treated as secure` in `chrome://flags/#unsafely-treat-insecure-origin-as-secure`: `http://localhost:3000,ws://localhost:8081`).

 ```shell
 python3 emotion_state_backend.py